maxxhuang/zero-copy-in-java-and-webflux/README.md

 This application contains code examples to

-1. demonstrate how to copy files using JDK API with and without zero-copy mechanism and measure the CPU usage (in terms of "user" and "system").
+1. demonstrate how to copy files using JDK API with and without zero-copy mechanism.
 2. showcase several ways to serve static files in Spring WebFlux and measure the CPU usage.

 It comes with no surprise that serving static files with zero-copy outperforms the one without zero-copy.